Big Island Snorkel Tour

 Snorkeling in Kealakekua Bay

-Board a small boat to visit Kealakekua Bay, where Captain James Cook was killed.
-The bay features unspoiled waters accessible only by boat or a long walking path.
-You may encounter bottlenose dolphins, pilot whales, spotted dolphins, and manta rays.
-The four-hour tour also includes views of the cliffs and sea caves formed by ancient lava flows.
+In this option, we will travel to Kealakekua Bay.
+The bay is known for its unspoiled nature and can only be accessed by boat or a long hike.
+Expect to see bottlenose dolphins, pilot whales, spotted dolphins, and manta rays.
+This four-hour tour also features views of scenic cliffs and sea caves formed by ancient lava flows.

 Schedule: this option starts at 8:30 am.